adam-osusky/idp/README.md

 Other interesting information includes the invoice number and total price.
 These items have bounding
 boxes: `left=713, top=229, right=761, bottom=239` and `left=655, top=418, right=745, bottom=430` respectively.

-Now, for another document with the same template, there is no need to manually extract these three pieces of information.
+Now, for another document with the same template, we want to extract the information.
 The second document is `src/test/java/cz/cuni/mff/idp/testdata/gallus-invoice-2.pdf`:

 <div style="text-align: center;">
   <img src="imgs/idp-template2.jpg" alt="Alt text" width="300" />